 - Access to a range of CIOL Info sheets on topics such as certified translations, tax and VAT guidance, utilising social media, creating a powerful CV and much more

-- Discounts on a range of products and services such as favorable rates for MemoQ software
+- Discounts on a range of products and services such as favourable rates for translation software products

-- Monthly members' update including CIOL news, event and updates
+- Monthly members' update including CIOL news, events and language updates

 - Opportunity to attend networking events and to participate in CIOL surveys

-Associates can join one or more of CIOL’s professional divisions – Translating, Interpreting or BPG (Business, Professions and Government) which provide unique face-to-face networking events, CPD activities and online forums.
+- Associates can join one or more of CIOL’s professional divisions – Translating, Interpreting or BPG (Business, Professions and Government) which provide unique online networking events, CPD activities and online forums.

 What does it cost?

-There is a one-off non-refundable £25.00 assessment fee/upgrade fee which must be paid at the point of application.
-The annual membership fee, payable once your membership has been confirmed, is £112.00 (by Direct Debit and for overseas members) and £120.00 for all other payment methods.
-Your membership fee will be pro-rated if you join part-way through the membership year.
+There is a one-off non-refundable £30.00 assessment fee/upgrade fee which must be paid at the point of application.
+The annual membership fee, payable once your membership has been confirmed, is £150.00.

 When can I join?